rmarioo/imperativeshell-functionalcore/Readme.md

  translated to kotlin

-The code is refactored in branch  kotlin_functional_core to apply Imperative Shell / Functional core pattern
+The code in class BookServiceShell is refactored in branch  kotlin_functional_core to apply Imperative Shell / Functional core pattern

 Some notes: